 My name is Mark Lees and I was born in Detroit, Michigan and moved to San Diego in 1976.
 I now live in Oceanside, California.
-I have a son, age 26.
-I have a Masters degree in psychology with an emphasis in Marriage and Family Therapy from Chapman University, as well as a certification from the California Association of Addiction and Recovery Resources as an Addiction Recovery Specialist.
-For fun and self-care I like to Hike, Starbucks to both energize and relax, see as many baseball games as I can, open to all music, and find fun places to eat and play at in San Diego County and beyond.
+I have a son, Sam, age 27, who is a large part of the inspiration for Hiker Therapy and the one who thankfully got me interested in Hiking back in 2012.
+I have a Masters degree in psychology with an emphasis in Marriage and Family Therapy from Chapman University, as well as a certification from California Consortium of Addiction Programs and Professionals the governing body of providers in the state.

 How HikerTherapy Got Started

-I have incorporate HikerTherapy into numerous counseling employment positions, including my current work with homeless veterans.
-It never seizes to amaze me the difference, the openness and total change of attitude my clients experience when we get out of the “office” 4-wall environment and hit the sidewalk, trail, neighborhood we walk/hike in.
-Not only do I notice the change in my clients attitude, but I notice I too, although still professional, undergo a freeing feeling and much more in tune to all my senses as we hike/walk.
+I have incorporated Hiker Therapy into numerous counseling employment positions, including my current work with homeless veterans.
+It never ceases to amaze me the change of attitude and willingness to share the clients I work with experience when we get out of the “office” 4-wall environment and hit the sidewalk, trail, neighborhood we walk/hike in.
+Not only do I notice the change in the clients I work with, but I too, although still professional, undergo a freeing feeling become more receptive and much more in tune to all my senses as we hike/walk.

 I hope you find the commentary, information and insights on these pages of benefit and motivation to explore the world of HikerTherapy.